 Praised by Opera News as a “standout”, young mezzo Gina Perregrino is already garnering attention on stages around the country.

-During the 2019-2020 season, Ms. Perregrino joins Boston Lyric Opera to sing the role of Nireno and cover the title role in Giulio Cesare, and returns to Atlanta Opera to sing Lupe in Frida.
+Original engagements during Ms. Perregrino’s COVID-19 shortened 2019-2020 season include a debut with Boston Lyric Opera to sing the role of Nireno and cover the title role in Giulio Cesare, and returns to Atlanta Opera to sing Lupe in Frida.
 On the concert stage, she joins The Phoenix Symphony for Beethoven’s Mass in C. Last season, Ms. Perregrino returned to The Atlanta Opera as Nica in Charlie Parker’s Yardbird, appeared with Dallas Opera as a soloist with their Hart Institute for Women Conductors and returned to Santa Fe Opera for a second apprenctice season, singing Pastuchyna in Jenůfa after being seen as Paquette in their production of Candide by Laurent Pelly during the summer of 2018.

 In the 2017-2018 season, Ms. Perregrino joined The Atlanta Opera where she sang Anna I in Seven Deadly Sins and Edka in the world premiere of Out of Darkness: Two Remain by Jake Heggie.
 That summer, she made her company debut at Central City Opera as an apprentice artist where she sang the title role in a performance of Carmen.